 We often talk about the dangers of blue light in relation to our screen use.

-If you’ve been following us for a while you’ll be well aware of the impact blue light from LED screens (like our phones or laptops) can have on your eye health, sleep and general wellbeing.
+If you’ve been following us, you’ll be aware of the impact blue light from LED screens has on your health.

-But what’s less commonly spoken about is LED lighting and the impact of blue light from our everyday light sources – bedside table lamps, reading lamps and general light fixtures.
+But what’s less commonly spoken about is LED lighting and the impact of blue light from our everyday light sources.

-However, LED lighting often goes unnoticed as it is considered an inevitable part of our homes, our offices, and therefore our lives.
+LED lighting often goes unnoticed as it is considered an inevitable part of our homes, our offices, and our lives.

-Luckily, we’ve developed a new product to help counter this phenomenon.
-But more on than in a minute!
+Ocushield has developed a new product to help counter this phenomenon.

-The western world’s movement to LED lighting is a matter of efficiency.
+The western world’s movement to LED lighting is purely a matter of efficiency.

-According to John O’Hagan of Public Health England, 95% of what is produced by traditional incandescent lightbulbs is heat, and only 5% is light.
+John O’Hagan of Public Health England, points out 95% of what is produced by traditional incandescent lightbulbs is heated, and 5% is light.
 If you’ve ever tried removing a light bulb just after switching off your light, you’ll know how that feels!

-LEDs also have the added benefit of being thinner, lighter and longer lasting, with stunning colour resolution.
-It’s hard not to see the appeal.
+LEDs also have added the benefit of being thinner, lighter and longer-lasting, with stunning color resolution.

-The International Standard Organisation (ISO) have long recognised the dangers of blue light and had sternly regulated the intensity of LED emissions from our phones until the rise of smartphones.
+The ISO has long recognized the dangers of blue light and has regulated the intensity of LED emissions from our phones.

-LED lighting is permitted to be much brighter because you are not expected to stare at it for long periods of time.
-However, the indirect exposure that we receive from ambient lighting has not been considered or even clinically trialled.
+LED lighting is much brighter as you are not expected to stare at it for long periods of time.
+Indirect exposure we receive from ambient lighting has not been considered or even clinically trialed yet.

 How LED Lighting Affects Your Vision

 Contrary to what the eye perceives, not all light is the same.
-We tend to see the light as a uniform white or yellowish colour where in fact all light is actually filled with the many colours of the rainbow.
+We see light as a white or yellowish color where in fact the light is filled with the many colors.

-Depending on your bulb, you may be being exposed to different colours of light in your home.
-But how do we differentiate between them, and how do they effect us?
+Depending on your bulb, you may be being exposed to different colors of light in your home.
+But how do we differentiate between them, and how do they affect us?

 There are three main types of light types – incandescent, fluorescent (CFL) and LED.

-The safest source in terms of blue light exposure is incandescent light, due to its consistency, as some fluorescent lights can still have a spike in blue light around 430 nm.
-Intrestingly, not all LED lighting can be bad if you have a warm white LED.
+The safest source of blue light is incandescent light, as fluorescent lights can spike in blue light around 430 nm.
+Interestingly, not all LED lighting can be bad if you have a warm white LED.
 This reduces most of the blue light exposure.